recallai/sample-apps/transcription_provider_comparison_async/README.md

     // Uncomment or add more providers as needed
 ];
 ```

+These configs are the same as the ones defined in the `provider` field in the [Create Async Transcript API reference](https://docs.recall.ai/reference/recording_create_transcript_create).

 ### 4. Add your webhook URL to the Recall dashboard